medusajs/medusa/www/apps/docs/content/admin/onboarding.md

 The `OnboardingFlow` widget also implements functionalities related to handling the steps of the onboarding flow, including navigating between them and updating the current step in the backend.

-To use the custom endpoints created in a previous step, you use the `useAdminCustomQuery` and `useAdminCustomPost` hooks from the `medusa-react` package.
+To use the custom API Routes created in a previous step, you use the `useAdminCustomQuery` and `useAdminCustomPost` hooks from the `medusa-react` package.
 You can learn more about these hooks in the [Medusa React](../medusa-react/overview.mdx#custom-hooks) documentation.

 You can learn more about Admin Widgets in [this documentation](./widgets.md).